eclipse-ee4j/angus-mail/doc/src/main/resources/README.md

 # <a name="Latest_News"></a>Latest News

+## May 12, 2023 - Angus Mail 2.0.2 Final Release ##

+A bug fix release of 2.0.x fixing integration with OSGi Mediator, optionality of HK2 service locator and improved compatibility with Java SE 8.

 ## January 26, 2023 - Angus Mail 2.0.1 Final Release ##

 A bug fix release of 2.0.0 fixing compatibility with Java SE 8.